Tribeni, Hooghly: Scholars

 Ramgopal Ghosh, born in Bagati in the year 1815, was a member of the first council of Bethune Society, a literary association established in Calcutta in December 1851 for the consideration and discussion of questions connected with literature and science with the object of promoting the spirit of inquiry and knowledge among the Bengalis on the one hand, and establishing racial harmony between the Europeans and the natives on the other.

 Sarat Chandra Chattopadhyay was a popular Bengali novelist and short story writer of the early 20th century, was born in Debanandapur, near Bandel.

+Rabindranath Mukherjee, born in Tribeni in 1953, is a former chemistry professor and a former director of the Indian Institute of Science Education and Research, Kolkata.